 There was a recent thread on my Nextdoor app searching for the most authentic Italian cuisine in Orange County and I could not help but notice all the recommendations for Oliver’s Osteria.
 I, of course, did not waste any time setting up my visit.
 Chef Erik Di Marchi opened Oliver’s Osteria in 2018 bringing simplistic cuisine inspired from the Emilia-Romagna region of Italy.
 From their Cacio de Pepe to their sea salt baked Sea Bream, if true Italian cuisine is what you crave then each bite is sure to serve up nostalgia.

 We began our Italian culinary adventure with both of their Carpaccio appetizers.

-We also enjoyed the Carpaccio Di Aragosta which was exceptional.
+We also enjoyed the Carpaccio Di Aragosta which was also exceptional.
 Chef Di Marchi adds small dollops of lobster bisque dressing which he makes in house.
-The thinly sliced aragosta is then surrounded by a light and refreshing lobster salad.

 Oliver’s Osteria is known for its authentic Cacio Di Pepe.

 After appetizers, it was time to move on to our first pasta dish of the evening, the Rigatoni Cacio Di Pepe.
 This popular Italian dish has been revered as the most authentic in Orange County.
 It’s amazing how just the simple ingredients of olive oil, ground black pepper, and parmesan can be so delightful.

 For our second pasta, Chef Di Marchi presented his beautiful Spaghetti Agli Scampi.
 In addition to all the delicious prawns, guests will especially enjoy the chef’s homemade Guitara pasta.

 The Orata Al Sale is set on fire and filleted tableside!